-As for the other four greatest “rock” albums, this is a fool’s errand because the most significant rock acts of all time, each have several great records with a gnat’s eyebrow of difference between them.
+As for the other four greatest “rock” albums, this is a fool’s errand because the most significant rock acts of all time have several outstanding records with a gnat’s eyebrow of difference between them.
 All of them are essential.

-Let’s face it, any “greatest rock” list would have to include The Beatles, the Stones, Led Zeppelin, and Bob Dylan.
-But, can one choose between “Rubber Soul,” “Revolver,” and “Abbey Road?”
-How about “Let it Bleed” “Sticky Fingers” and “Exile on Main Street?”
-Then there is “Led Zeppelin 1 or 2” “Led Zeppelin (the 4th)” and “Physical Graffiti?”
-All of these are rock and roll at it’s finest.
-Finally, what about “Blood on the Tracks” “Highway 61 Revisited” or “Blond on Blond?”
+Let’s face it; any “greatest rock” list must include The Beatles, the Stones, Led Zeppelin, and Bob Dylan.
+But can one choose between “Rubber Soul,” “Revolver,” and “Abbey Road?”
+How about “Let it Bleed,” “Sticky Fingers,” and “Exile on Main Street?”
+Then there is “Led Zeppelin 1 or 2,” “Led Zeppelin (the 4th),” and “Physical Graffiti?”
+All of these are rock and roll at their finest.
+Finally, what about “Blood on the Tracks,” “Highway 61 Revisited,” or “Blond on Blond?”
 Do you want to choose just one of those from any of those artists?

 So those bands and records are excluded.
-The other exclusions are those records that simply do not rock.
-Beach Boys “Pet Sounds,” Van Morrison’s “Astral Weeks” and Carole King’s “Tapestry” are great music, no doubt.
+The other exclusions are those records that do not rock.
+Beach Boys’ “Pet Sounds,” Van Morrison’s “Astral Weeks,” and Carole King’s “Tapestry” are great music, no doubt.
 But rock?
 Hardly.

 Therefore the only addition I can make to Who’s Next would be The Allman Brothers Live at the Fillmore East.
 The most excellent live album ever!
 The closest second, ironically, is The Who – Live at Leeds.
 Both are great, but Fillmore East has stood the test of time in several ways that make it unique.